PixelQuinn/blossom-bot/README.md

 - Some fun auto replies: If you say "hello" for example, the bot will reply to you saying "Hello there!".

+### Wizard Commands

+- The powerful spellbook: !spellbook will have Blossom-bot cast a random cat themed dnd spell with custom catchphrases and cast phrases depending on the spell level.

+- You can look up all the info on any of the spells with !spellinfo.

+- Brew some potions with !brewpotion, this will pick random ingredients from blossoms inventory and brew a potion for you.

+- Summon some friends with !summonfamiliar.

 ## Moderation Commands

 ### ** Replace {name} with the username of the person you want to use the action on. **